-The department's undergraduate program provides a broad foundation in Nuclear Science and Engineering, plus a broad education by introducing many fields of engineering.
-The program develops science and engineering fundamentals in the production, interactions, and measurement of radiation arising from nuclear processes.
-The education culminates in approaches to the design of nuclear-based systems that have wide societal impacts in energy, human health, and security.
-In addition, the program introduces students to thermal-fluid engineering, design thinking, and computer methods which are critical tools for NSE.
-The program is designed to be a hybrid of hands-on and analytical learning, grounded in an understanding of low energy nuclear physics.
+The Course 22 undergraduate programs provide a broad foundation in nuclear science and engineering, as well as related fields of engineering.
+NSE students learn the science and engineering fundamentals in the production, interactions, and measurement of radiation arising from nuclear processes.
+Students learn to design nuclear-based systems and/or experiments that have wide societal impacts in energy, human health, security and technology development.
+The programs are designed to include both hands-on elements and analytical learning, grounded in an understanding of low energy nuclear physics.

 Undergraduate Chair, Prof. Jacopo Buongiorno jacopo@mit.edu